Winnipeg Jets (1972–1996): The NHL years (1979–1996)

 Led by Hawerchuk, Steen, Babych and Carlyle, the Jets returned to respectability fairly quickly, and made the playoffs 11 times in the next 15 years.
-However, regular-season success did not transfer over into the playoffs.
-This was because after just one season in the Norris, the relocation of the Colorado Rockies to New Jersey compelled Winnipeg to return to the more competitive Smythe Division along with the Oilers and Calgary Flames – by some accounts, the two best teams in the league during the second half of the 1980s.
-Due to the way the playoffs were structured at the time, whenever the Jets made the playoffs, they faced the near-certainty of having to beat either the Oilers or the Flames (or both) to get to the Campbell Conference Finals.
-At the time, the top four teams in each division made the playoffs, with the regular-season division winner playing against the fourth-place team and the regular-season runner-up playing the third-place team in the division semifinals.
-The division semifinal winners advanced to the division finals, and the two division final winners would meet in the conference finals.
+However, regular season success did not transfer over into the playoffs.
+This was because after just one season in the Norris Division, the relocation of the Colorado Rockies to New Jersey compelled Winnipeg to return to the more competitive Smythe Division along with the Oilers and Calgary Flames – by some accounts, the two best teams in the league during the second half of the 1980s.
+Due to the way the playoffs were structured at the time, whenever the Jets made the playoffs, they faced the near-certainty of having to beat either the Oilers or the Flames (or both) to get to the Campbell Conference finals.
+At the time, the top four teams in each division made the playoffs, with the regular season division winner playing against the fourth-placed team and the regular season runner-up playing the third-placed team in the division semifinals.
+The division semifinals winners advanced to the division finals, and the two division finals winners would meet in the conference finals.

 For example, in 1984–85, they finished with the fourth-best record in the entire league (behind only Philadelphia, Edmonton and Washington).
 They also notched 96 points, which would remain the franchise's best as an NHL team until the 2009–10 Coyotes racked up the franchise's second 100-point season (and first as an NHL team).
-However, they finished second in the Smythe behind the Oilers.
-While they managed to dispatch the Flames (with the league's fifth-best record) in four games in the best-of-five division semifinal, they were swept by the eventual Stanley Cup champion Oilers in the division final.
+However, they finished second in the division behind the Oilers.
+While they managed to dispatch the Flames (with the league's fifth-best record) in four games in the best-of-five division semifinals, they were swept by the eventual Stanley Cup champion Oilers in the division finals.
 In fact, Winnipeg and Edmonton played each other in the playoffs six times between 1983 and 1990.
 The Oilers not only won every series, but also held the Jets to only four total victories.
 Five times (1984, 1985, 1987, 1988, and 1990), the Oilers went on to win the Stanley Cup.
-The Jets won only one more playoff series, in 1987 (defeating Calgary in the division semifinal before losing to Edmonton in the division final).
-It was not until the 1993–94 season that further expansion and re-alignment permitted the original Jets to return to the re-branded Central Division (the former Norris Division) of the Western Conference.
-By this time however, the Central was at least the competitive equal of the re-named Pacific Division and the strict division-based playoff bracket had been abandoned.
+The Jets won only one more playoff series in 1987 (defeating Calgary in the division semifinals before losing to Edmonton in the division finals).
+It was not until the 1993–94 season that further expansion and re-alignment placed the Jets in the Central Division of the Western Conference.
+By this time however, the Central was at least the competitive equal to the Pacific Division and the strict division-based playoff bracket had been abandoned.